karan842/comment-toxicity/README.md

 <h1 align="center">COMMENT TOXICITY DETECTION⚠️💭❌</h1>

 # About Project📜
-This is an end-to-end data science project, it is focuses on detecting toxicity in the comment/text using Deep Learning based API.
+This is an end-to-end data science project, it focuses on detecting toxicity in the comment/text using Deep Learning based API.

 ## The Plan🤔